Presentations by Kelly Amis

 Changing the Lens: Harnessing the Power of Social & Digital Media to Promote Social Justice

 Former teacher, education equality advocate and documentary filmmaker Kelly Amis presents her work using film to help further social justice aims and shares practical ways that every citizen can engage in transforming the world through digital and social media.
-This multimedia presentation includes examples of short films and videos promoting social justice and also looks at outreach and advocacy via social media, the use of cell phones and GoPro cameras for social justice advocacy, and the responsibilities of documentary filmmakers and citizen reporters alike.
+This multimedia presentation includes examples of short films and videos promoting social justice and also looks at outreach and advocacy via social media, the use of cell phones for social justice advocacy, and the responsibilities of documentary filmmakers and citizen reporters alike.

 Changing the Lens: Black Boys